Skip to main content

 Are you living with Lyme Disease?
 Do you feel dismissed by medical professionals, family and friends?
 Of course you do!
 Thank goodness we've found one another!
 This is a place for you to be seen and heard.
 This, my friend, is a space where you can connect with others as you journey through each challenge and triumph.
 This is a gallery for the sharing of your creative expressions.
 So, what are you waiting for?
 Send your poetry, prose and art to me at unfazedmoon@gmail.com.

-The Pussy Whip by Kelly Sauvage Moyer
+"Punch" by Kelly Sauvage Moyer